jxWho/OS-hw2/README.txt

  `__mptr`.
 However, the purpose of the first line is do the type check so that it ensures the `type` has `member`.
 Also, if `ptr` is not the correct type, there will be warning message.

+ Part 2
+ As the requriemnt from the book, my code creats 5 birthday structure, and then iterates them and output the information.

+ Part 3
+ Redo `Part 2` without using inherent macros from `list.h`.

+ Part 4